Strömbron: History

 In 1930 the traffic load on Norrbro had grown enough to motivate a contest for a traffic route from Skeppsbron to Nybroplan, necessarily including a bridge over the eastern part of Norrström.
 The contest resulted in a great number of proposals for both bridges and tunnels, none of which succeeded in making a lasting impression on a jury instead advocating further analyses.
 Before the end of WW2, more than a hundred proposals had been scrapped, and the lively debate between spokesmen for a bridge or for a tunnel had stuck on petty details and matters of principle.

 The growing traffic didn't allow the question to be postponed for much longer and a provisional bridge was therefore proposed, not to be included in the city plan and with a permanency of no more than ten years.
 After the end of the war and a dramatic session, the City Council finally approved a bridge, 43 votes for and 39 against, and a 20 m bridge was actually inaugurated autumn 1946.
 Malicious rumours had it that the bridge was named 'Strömbron', not because it traversed Strömmen, but because it was the brainchild of anti-bridge spokesman Fredrik Ström, and pro-bridge spokesman Torsten Åström.
 Other names suggested included Provisoriska bron ("The Provisional Bridge"), Provbron ("The Test Bridge"), Kungsträdgårdsbron, and Träbron ("The Wooden Bridge").

 The bridge in question is a concrete slab laid on steel girders resting on concrete plinths founded on wooden poles.
 As stipulated by the anti-bridge camp, the wooden poles were not allowed to be entirely submerged, to ensure the bridge wouldn't survive more than ten years.
 However, after ten years of continuous examination of the poles, the debate had abated and no signs of decay motivating a demolition could be found.
 So, instead, measures were taken to protect the bridge which is, As of 2021, still offering its services.
-It is nowadays considered a permanent connexion.
+It is nowadays considered a permanent connection.

 In summer, people are usually lined up along the railing of the bridge fishing for salmon, trout and some 30 other species swimming up the current.
 Thousands of fishes are planted out and caught annually in Stockholm.